Olympus PEN-F vs Ricoh GR III

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN-F and Ricoh GR III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the PEN-F and the GR III are recent models that are part of the current product line-up.
-The GR III replaced the earlier Ricoh GR II, while the PEN-F does not have a direct predecessor.
+The GR III is a recent model that features in the current product line-up of Ricoh.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Ricoh websites.

 So what conclusions can be drawn?
 Is the Olympus PEN-F better than the Ricoh GR III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.